 In the lower school, we have the opportunity to visit a functioning Thai Buddhist monastery in the heart of Wimbledon.
 Experiencing both the beauty of the architecture and symbolic interior decorations but also having the privilege to discover the life and work of Buddhist monks.
 The Sixth Form have the opportunity to go with the Religious Studies department on a trip to Krakow to visit the Auschwitz and Birkenau concentration camps; a moving and valuable experience.
 Sixth Formers also have the option of attending conferences which deal with hotly debated topics surrounding ethical, epistemological and ontological issues in a formal academic setting held in London.
 The department also engages with the Beacon sessions throughout the year offering debates on economic justice, the origins of Christmas and contentious issues surrounding the ownership of the Holy sites in Jerusalem.

 In today’s multicultural world it has never been more vital to be able to speak another language.
-Spanish opens the doors to so many countries and – with over 400 million speakers – it is the world’s second most spoken language.
-Studying Spanish allows girls to open their minds to other cultures and to understand their own better.
-Students opting for Spanish find that it complements many other A Levels and universities are keen to take on those who have a language or who wish to continue studying a language course.
-In lessons, we believe in supporting our students to make language connections, build their confidence, and develop a love of learning.
+Spanish opens the doors to so many countries and – with over 500 million speakers – it is the world’s second most spoken language by native speakers.
+Let’s not forget that many people also learn Spanish, so you really can communicate with millions of people.
+Studying Spanish allows students to open their minds to other cultures and to understand their own better.
+Students opting for Spanish find that it complements many other A Level subjects and allows you to keep your language skills alive whilst focusing on your chosen career path.
+Universities are keen to take on those who have a language, or who wish to continue studying a language course, as it makes you a flexible learner.
+In lessons, we believe in supporting our students to make language connections, build their confidence, and develop the skills required to be successful both in the classroom and later in life.
+Learning Spanish is an investment in a brighter, globally connected future.

 “The qualification supports seamless progression to further study, with up-to-date content reflecting the latest thinking in the subject.”
 (Pearson Edexcel)

-The IGCSE course covers a range of topic areas that are engaging and relevant to today’s society, such as environmental issues.
 The examination covers the four skills of reading, writing, listening and speaking and is examined at the end of the two-year course.
 During the two years, pupils have opportunities to practise these skills both in and out of the classroom with their teacher and Spanish assistant.
-In Year 11, girls take advantage of small group conversation classes.
+In Year 11, students take advantage of small group conversation classes.